Bookkeeping Company

 However, it is also important to have your bookkeeper conduct unannounced audits as well.
 Employees may be less likely to try to hide theft if they aren’t expecting an audit.

-A recent study from the National Federation of Independent Business (NFIB) found that independent bookkeeping and tax service agencies are 15 times less likely to steal from a business than employees.
+A recent study from the National Federation of Independent Business (NFIB) found that independent small business tax services are 15 times less likely to steal from a business than employees.

 They also don’t have an incentive to cover for fellow employees that may be engaging in fraud.
-The NFIB recommends hiring independent bookkeepers and accountants to conduct audits.
+The NFIB recommends hiring independent bookkeeping services to conduct audits.

 Mike Rhodes, a partner in a major New York accounting firm, recently emphasized the importance of small business owners being involved in the accounting process.
 Rhodes said that that many business owners prefer to focus on more exciting aspects of the business, such as attracting new customers.